As Election Nears, Voters Divided Over Democracy and ‘Respect’

-Nearly eight-in-ten (79%) of those who plan to vote for Trump say that the military campaign against ISIS is going well.
+Nearly eight-in-ten (79%) of those who plan to vote for Trump say that the military campaign against ISIS is not going well.
 Just 18% say that the campaign is going at least fairly well.
 By contrast, Clinton supporters are more divided, with nearly as many saying the military campaign against ISIS is going not too well or worse (49%) as say it’s going very or fairly well (45%).

 Voters remain divided when it comes to their bigger concern about the military campaign against ISIS.
 As many say their greater concern is that the U.S. will go too far in getting involved in the situation in Iraq and Syria, as say they are more concerned about the U.S. not going far enough (45% each).

 More Clinton supporters say their bigger concern is that the U.S. will go too far in getting involved (58%) than say they’re concerned the U.S. will not go far enough (31%).
 The balance of opinion is reversed among Trump supporters: Two-thirds (67%) say their greater concern is that the U.S. will not go far enough, while only a quarter (25%) say they are more worried about the U.S. going too far in getting involved.